A Guide to Chicago Street Festivals for 2018

-Claiming to be the largest street festival in the Midwest, the LGBTQ-centric two-day event takes over Lakeview — particularly the Boystown and Wrigleyville areas — with food, booze, arts and crafts, and entertainment (past performers include Salt-N-Pepa, Wilson Phillips, and David Cassidy).
+Claiming to be the largest street festival in the Midwest, the LGBTQ-centric two-day event takes over Lakeview — particularly the Boystown and Wrigleyville areas — with food, booze, arts and crafts, and entertainment (past performers include Salt-N-Pepa and Wilson Phillips).
 A $10 donation benefits the Northalsted Business Alliance and The Legacy Project.

 Held during Independence Day of Ukraine, Ukrainian Village hosts its annual festival featuring food, live music and dance.
 A $5 donation gets you in.